1204 Whiskey Rd, Suite B

 Video Contest -- CNTA sponsors a new contest for middle and high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
-The 2017 winners are a team of eight students from the Richmond County Technical Careers Magnet School.
-Plans for the 2018 contest are announced.
+The 2018 winners are a team of two students from Stallings Island Middle School.

 Southeast Summer Nuclear Institute -- CNTA co-sponsors the popular institute for middle and high school teachers, this year June 26-June 28, 2018.

 Members Mixer and Annual Report Event -- CNTA hosts an annual Members Mixer and presents the Annual Report.
 This year's mixer is on Tuesday, March 27 at Newberry Hall in Aiken SC.

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.